DPT Games Prefab Painter

 Ctrl + Right Click Erase painted objects under the brush

-Ctrl + Alt + Drag Line mode — paint along a straight line
+Ctrl + Alt + Drag Line mode — paint along a straight line (retains boundary memory for continuous stitching)

-G Enter / finish Paint Path mode
+G Enter / finish Paint Path mode (chord-length iteration)

 Enter Finish and populate the current path

-S Toggle Stretch Spacing To Fit, only viewable when Path Paint is on.
+S Toggle Stretch Spacing To Fit, only viewable when Path Paint is on

 [ / ] Decrease / increase brush radius